Be part of our circle of friends

 We set ourselves a target to screen 50,000 women by 31 December 2019, with the hope of finding approximately 400 breast cancers.

 So how are we doing?

-Thank you for supporting us and for being a part of our circle of friends.
-We still need your help to spread the word and share the love!
+We need your help to spread the word and share the love!

-*From 1 July to 31 December 2016, we asked the South Australian public to join our Circle of Friends to and to help us screen 50,000 women – and we almost made it!
-In total, 49,064 women took up the opportunity for a free breast screen.
+*From 1 July to 31 December 2019, we asked the South Australian public to join our Circle of Friends to help us screen 50,000 women – and we almost made it!
+In total, 44,794 women took up the opportunity for a free breast screen.
 Thank you everyone for helping and for joining our Circle of Friends.

 Can you help us?